 Beside the who, where, and when, there’s a lot of flexibility with what you can choose to include or omit in your wedding invitation.

-This calls for creativity and varying standards of formality when designing your wedding invitations.
+This calls for creativity and varying standards of formality when designing your wedding invitations (such as these with gold foil).
 Remember, you’re setting the tone for your big day and getting your guests excited about the wedding.

 Just don’t leave out any pertinent information.